Cassandra Callender, forced to undergo chemo, dies at 22

 Fortin is remembering her daughter as very intelligent and liked by teachers and peers, but said she was denied many of the joys of being a teenager, such as getting a driver's license.

-Her mother said she plans to set up a website to help offset funeral costs.
+Her mother said she plans an online fundraiser to help pay for the funeral.

 “I raised her to be a fighter, and that's what she was,” Fortin said.
 “She went through hell.
 She never had a life.
 She never had a chance.
 I hold every doctor and nurse who touched her, DCF, the courts — I hold everyone responsible."